jpukg/Jpa-Hibernate/readme.md

 ### ValidationMode ###

-`javax.persistence.ValidationMode` Enum have there value
+`javax.persistence.ValidationMode` Enum have three value

 1. AUTO
 	the Persistence provider will automatically perform validation on entities with persistent fields or properties annotated with Bean Validation constraints immediately after the `PrePersist, PreUpdate, and PreRemove` lifecycle events if Bean Validation provider is present in the classpath.It is default value